-\subsection{Deception in a Zero-sum game}
+\subsection{Deception in a Zero-Sum Game}

 Deception is not limited to mixed-motive games, it may also occur in zero-sum games.
 A canonical example is Poker \citep{palomaki_machiavelli_2016}, in which players deliberately bluff to lure others into increasing the stakes, only to learn in hindsight that they had been tricked.
 Simple such games were presented and solved by \citep{zamir_chapter_1992}.
-Here, we present an RL variant of one of these games \citep[Example 1.3;][]{zamir_chapter_1992}, modeling it with ToM.
-This illustrates how deceptive behaviour utilizes partial information and belief manipulation.
+Here, we present an RL variant of one of these games \citep[Example 1.3;][]{zamir_chapter_1992}, modelling it with ToM.
+This illustrates how deceptive behaviour utilises partial information and belief manipulation.
 Two agents with different DoM levels play the game presented in Fig.~\ref{fig:introduction} (Row/Column game).
 In this game, one of two payout matrices $G^1, G^2$ (Eq.~\ref{eq:zero_sum_game}) is picked by nature with equal probability, and remains fixed throughout the interaction.
 The game is played for $T>0$ trials ($12$ trials in this work).
 In each trial the row player picks one of two actions $a_\mu \in \{T,B\}$, corresponding to either the top or bottom row, and the column player picks one of the columns: $a_\nu \in \{L,M,R\}$.
 The agents pick actions simultaneously and observe the action selected by the opponent before the next trial begins.
 As in the original paper, the payoffs were hidden and revealed only at the end of the game to avoid disclosing the game played.
 The entries denote the row player payoff which is generated by the cell that is selected (the column player gets $r_\nu = -r_\mu)$.